elli-codes/Real-Time-ESP32-CAM-MJPEG-Stream-Viewer-with-Python/README.md

 📡 ESP32-CAM Configuration:

-The ESP32-CAM configuration is provided in the .ino file by using Arduino IDE and libraries.
+The ESP32-CAM configuration is provided in the CameraConfig.ino file by using Arduino IDE and libraries.

-The .ino file contains the network configuration, including the Wi-Fi credentials and the camera's network settings.
+The CameraConfig.ino file contains the network configuration, including the Wi-Fi credentials and the camera's network settings.

-After uploading the .ino code to the ESP32-CAM, the camera obtains an IP address on the network.
+After uploading the CameraConfig.ino code to the ESP32-CAM, the camera obtains an IP address on the network.

 The Python application then connects to the camera's MJPEG stream using: